isanamalik/saasquash-lead-scoring/README.md

 ## Extensions for Production

-- [ ] Persistent storage (EF Core + Azure SQL) once wired to real SaaSquatch data sources
+- [ ] Swap SQLite for Azure SQL once wired to real SaaSquatch data sources (single provider-line change, per above)
 - [ ] Authentication (Azure AD B2C)
 - [ ] User-adjustable scoring weights (let each searcher tune the model to their own thesis)
 - [ ] Historical score tracking (watch how a lead's score changes as it's updated)